 #4 Write for readers & optimize for search engines

-Do those people really think paying someone $10 would let them fool a $700+ billion dollar company power by AI who has learned such patterns years ago?
+Do people really think paying someone $10 would let them fool a $1.8 trillion-dollar company powered by AI that has learned such patterns years ago?
 Please!
-Write for reader & optimize for search engines, not the other way around.
+Write for readers & optimize for search engines, not the other way around.

 #5 Build a community around your content